Emails Opened by Email Campaign is a metric that measures the number of times a recipient opened an email sent as part of a specific campaign.

 To track Emails Unique Opened by Email Campaign using Databox, follow these steps:

-The New Opportunities by Paid Search Source metric in Hubspot tracks the number of new contacts or customers acquired through paid search campaigns on different search engines.
+The New Contacts by Paid Search Source metric in Hubspot tracks the number of new contacts acquired through paid search campaigns, providing insights into the effectiveness of paid search efforts in lead generation.